Beyond State-Wise Mirror Descent: Offline Policy Optimization with Parametric Policies: Contextual Coupling in Parameterized Policy Optimization

 Consequently, it follows that $\Reg_K/K=\Omega(1)$. \end{proposition}

-Proposition~\ref{thm:hardness} shows that contextual mirror descent can fail due to a phenomenon we refer to as \textbf{\emph{contextual coupling}}, where aggregating state-wise updates under a mismatched state distribution induces systematic deviation across states through the shared policy parameterization.
-This contrasts with the positive results we establish later (Theorems~\ref{thm:npg-guarantee} and~\ref{thm:dro-guarantee}).
-While those latter bounds may also admit constant per-step regret (e.g., when $\epsilon_\bias\ne 0$ in Theorem~\ref{thm:npg-guarantee}), they do so \textit{solely} under actor-critic incompatibility (see Section~\ref{sec:npg}), which is \textbf{not} the source of hardness in Proposition~\ref{thm:hardness}.
+Proposition~\ref{thm:hardness} shows that contextual MD can fail to minimize the regret against $\pi_\cp$, even if it satisfies Assumption~\ref{ass:policy} and is well covered by data.
+We attribute the failure to a concept we call \textbf{\emph{contextual coupling}}, where aggregating state-wise updates under a mismatched state distribution induces systematic deviation across states through the shared parameterization.
+This contrasts with the positive results we establish later (Theorems~\ref{thm:npg-guarantee} and~\ref{thm:dro-guarantee}): while those latter bounds may also admit constant per-step regret (e.g., when $\epsilon_\bias\ne 0$ in Theorem~\ref{thm:npg-guarantee}), they do so \textit{solely} under actor-critic incompatibility (see Section~\ref{sec:npg}), which is \textbf{not} the source of the hardness in Proposition~\ref{thm:hardness}.